IdPv5 upgrade guide

 Do you want to run Jetty using a restricted 'Run As User'? complete the installer wizard.

-Now the upgrade should be complete, restart the Shibboleth v5 IdP service using the standard Windows tools (services.msc) and check for deprecation messages in the log files.
+Now the upgrade should have completed, restart the Shibboleth v5 IdP service using the standard Windows tools (services.msc) and check for deprecation warnings in the WARN log file.

 Check the IdP process log for any errors and review the warning log for deprecation issues and resolve: